bxparks/rpn83p/docs/USER_GUIDE.md

 2ND LINK
 ```

-The display shows this before the `2ND LINK`:
+The display before and after the `2ND LINK` looks like this:

 ![RPN83P Complex Linking 1](images/rpn83p-complex-linking-1.png)

-After the `2ND LINK`, the 2 numbers are linked together into a single complex
-number like this:

 ![RPN83P Complex Linking 2](images/rpn83p-complex-linking-2.png)

 Notice that the RPN83P follows the convention used by the HP-35s in rendering